 Many non-swinging people tend to believe that swinging is a completely male-driven endeavor, where women are often dominated by their partners and they are almost obliged to get involved in a situation that they don’t want.
 These assumptions are based on false assumptions that a) no woman would ever like to participate in such a vulnerable activity where people are encouraged to be open-minded and explorative.
 And b) no self-respecting woman would put herself forward in such a sexy way.
 In reality, feminism and swinging strongly go together because they are both empowering for women.

-Swinging gives women the confidence, trust and freedom they desire.
+Swinging gives women the confidence, trust, and freedom they desire.
 No one is forced into anything.
-Swinging is about couples deciding together what is best for their own personal relationship using their own terms and personal rules.
+Swinging is about couples deciding together what is best for their relationship using their own terms and personal rules.

 When a woman starts swinging she soon discovers the freedom to be her own person (assuming she hasn’t already).
 If she wants to be sensual, provocative, sexual, lustful, or none of the above, it’s all good and welcoming.
 It is on her terms working together with her partner.

 Most women recall the first time they went swinging and how they felt, and most women recall the first time they became aware they were feminists and how it made them feel.